Henderson Park seek €400m+ for prime Dublin office blocks

 UK property company Henderson Park Capital is understood to be seeking in excess of €400 million from the sale of a portfolio of five prime Dublin offices it acquired as part of its recent €1.34 billion buyout of Green Reit.

-Eastdil Secured, a subsidiary of Wells Fargo Bank, has been formally appointed to handle the sale of “Capital Collection” in one or more lots.
+Eastdil Secured has been formally appointed to handle the sale of “Capital Collection” in one or more lots.
 The portfolio comprises some of the best office properties in Dublin’s core central business district including One Molesworth Street, 2 Burlington Road, 5 Harcourt Road, 30 to 33 Molesworth Street, and Fitzwilliam Hall.

 It is understood Henderson Park intends to deploy some €300 million of the sale’s proceeds on the development and optimisation of the other properties it acquired as part of its purchase of Green Reit.
 Horizon Logistics Park, close to Dublin Airport and the M50, and the Central Park office campus at Sandyford in south Dublin, are among the assets expected to benefit from investment.